UoA-eResearch/On-Prem-SRE-UserGuide/docs/Using_On-prem_SRE.md

 If the Ingress Approver rejects your request, state of the request changes to “rejected” and the file is deleted from the staging area.
 You can contact the Approver for a clarification and seek advice on the next steps.

-###Request Egress/Export Data
+### Request Egress/Export Data
 TBD

-###Time outs
+### Time outs

 The VM connection will be closed once the idle timeout has been reached.
-10 minutes of inactivity will lead to connection to the VM being lost and you may need to refresh the environment/log in again to continue.
+15 minutes of inactivity will lead to connection to the VM being lost and you may need to log in again with your UPI, password and MFA to continue.

 <figure markdown>
   ![Screenshot27](img/Screenshot27.png)
   <figcaption> </figcaption>
 </figure>

-###Change a role for the project in SRE
+### Change a role for the project in SRE

-You can change your role (if you have been given multiple roles by the SRE team at the discretion of data custodian) by selecting an option from the dropdown menu at the rightmost corner of the main menu.
+You can readily change your role (if you have been given multiple roles by the SRE team at the discretion of data custodian) by selecting an option from the dropdown menu at the rightmost corner of the main menu.

 <figure markdown>
   ![Screenshot18](img/Screenshot18.png)